 G joined Watsi on May 5th, 2015.
 One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 1,900 miles to support Francklin, a father of two from Haiti, to fund overseas transportation and preparations for heart surgery.
+G's most recent donation traveled 8,600 miles to support Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.

 Francklin is a loving husband and father from Haiti.
 He lives with his wife and two children in a neighborhood of Port-au-Prince.
 He works as a security guard for a private security company.
 Francklin has a cardiac condition called severe mitral stenosis which resulted from a rheumatic fever that he suffered when he was young.
 Blood cannot pass through a valve in his heart properly, leaving him weak and short of breath.
 The cardiac surgery that Francklin's condition requires is not available in Haiti, so he needs to fly to the United States to receive treatment.
 On November 18th, he will undergo cardiac surgery, during which surgeons will attempt to repair the damaged valve; if they are unable, they will need to implant an artificial replacement.
 Another organization, the Baylor Scott & White Heart Hospital, is contributing $20,000 to pay for his surgery.
 Francklin's family also needs help to fund the costs of surgery prep, travel, and follow-up care while he heals.
 The $1,500 bill covers labs, medicines, and check-up and follow-up appointments.
 It also supports passport obtainment and the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Francklin overseas.
 Francklin says, "My family and I will pray for God's blessings on everyone who is helping us."